JONNY HANNAH – Biography

 The visual language and pastiche in Jonny’s work clearly represents his interests and this in turn has led to commissions that blur the lines of work and pleasure.
 He has recently illustrated a book on how to play the ukelee, an instrument he plays himself.
 He has created branding for Jazz festivals in New York and created an animation for Channel 4 of Charles Burkowski’s ‘The Man with the Beautiful Eyes’, which went on to win a BAFTA for best short animated film.
 Jonny has worked on advertising campaigns for the Barber of Seville at the English National Opera, corporate brochures for the vintners Justerini & Brooks and created the branding for the Royal Shakespeare Company’s exhibition ‘Well Said!’
 Jonny has also written and illustrated a children’s book ‘Hot Jazz Special’, published by Walker Books and the Candlewick Press.
 The story is written in rhyming couplets and centres around the young protagonist ‘Henry’ at the Body & Soul Cafe were he encounters the performances of jazz legends such as Benny Goodman, Billie Holiday, Charlie Parker and Duke Ellington.

-In 2014, a monograph of Jonny’s work ‘Greetings from Darktown’ was published by Merrell Publishers.
+A monograph of Jonny’s work ‘Greetings from Darktown’ has been published by Merrell Publishers.
 Darktown is a fictional place that Jonny refers to when modern life becomes too much.
 The book provides an insight into Jonny’s many retreats.
 A collection of artwork, as well as poems and writings, the book represents Jonny’s interest in pop culture, an endless circle of references.

 Select Client List

-Atlantic Records, Bloomsbury, Condé Nast Traveller, English National Opera, The Folio Society, Food Glorious Food for ITV, Gallimard Jeunesse, Glastonbury Festival, The Guardian, Harper Collins, Justerini & Brooks, Macmillan, Merrydown Cider, Myself Magazine, Neue Zürcher Zeitung, The New York Times, Octopus Publishing, Penguin, Pocket Jeunesse, Quercus Books, Random House, Royal Mail, The Royal Shakespeare Company, Simon & Schuster, Transworld Publishing, Vogue, Walker Books
+AOI, Atlantic Records, The Big Issue, Bloomsbury, The British Library, Condé Nast Traveller, Conran Octopus, Domino Records, English National Opera, The Folio Society, Food Glorious Food for ITV, Gallimard Jeunesse, Ghost Town Orchestra, Glastonbury Festival, The Guardian, Harper Collins, Hartlepool Borough Council, Justerini & Brooks, The Los Angeles Times, Macmillan, Maggie’s Centres, Merrydown Cider, Museum’s Northumberland, Myself Magazine, Neue Zürcher Zeitung, The New York Times, Octopus Publishing, Penguin Random House, Pocket Jeunesse, Quercus Books, Royal Mail, The Royal Shakespeare Company, Simon & Schuster, The Smithsonian, Vogue, Walker Books